Scentience/docs-api/model-cards.md

 # Scentience Model Cards
 ---
 Welcome to the model cards for our Scentience ML models.
-These cards provide detailed information about each model's purpose, performance, and usage guidelines.
+These cards provide detailed information about each model's purpose, performance, and usage guidelines. _Please note that all models are **for research purposes only**._ Scentience cannot claim any specific performance beyond the model cards nor for any specific applications.

+---

 ## Model S1: Multimodal Chemical Predictor
+- **Model Name:** Scentience S1
+- **Version:** 0.1
+- **Developed by:** Scentience Robotics, LLC
+- **Model Type:** Multimodal model (olfaction, vision, language)
+- **License:** Scentience Proprietary

 **Description:** ScentPredictor is a machine learning model designed to predict molecules present in a visual scene.